Whapps/best-practices/perl-style/README.md

     # do stuff to handle the lack of a result
 }
 ```
-The arguments to `new` must comprise a unique key, so tables need to be structured correctly, with unique constraints where appropraite.
+The arguments to `new` must include or comprise at least one unique key as known to Rose::DB, so tables need to be structured correctly, with unique constraints where appropraite.
 Thus this approach also helps enforce good DB design.

 #### The exception